Heavenly Christmas: a different perspective

 Jesus: I know.

-God: Just try not to show off.
+God: Just try not to show off too much.

 Jesus: I won’t.